What is AdvantageKit? It’s a library by Team 6328 (Mechanical Advantage) that logs INPUTS, not OUTPUTS.

 public interface IntakeIO {

-// A class to hold all our sensor data (The "Inputs")
+// A data class to hold all sensor readings

 public static class IntakeIOInputs {